flare-foundation/docs/docs/infra/fassets/agent.md

 To make your newly created agent public, it must hold enough [collateral](../../tech/fassets/collateral.md) to mint one lot.
 This means its agent vault contract needs to be funded with the two collaterals (CFLR and a stablecoin or wrapped ETH) held by your `owner.native.address`.
+Flare support sends test assets to your `owner.management.address`, so remember to move these funds to the `owner.native.address`.

 You have two options: either deposit the vault collateral and buy pool collateral separately or use the system function to calculate the needed collateral for you.